litianqing2887/cse15l-lab-reports/lab-report-5-week-10.md

 # **For the first test**
 ![result](https://github.com/litianqing2887/cse15l-lab-reports/blob/main/should1.png?raw=true)
 The result on the right is correct.
+It should be "".
 There is a space in the middle of the link, so it is not a valid link.

+- Fixing the code
 ![fix1](https://github.com/litianqing2887/cse15l-lab-reports/blob/main/fix1.png?raw=true)
 For the MarkdownParse of our group, we should determine if there is any space in the middle of two parentheses in the while loop.

 # **For the second test**
 ![result](https://github.com/litianqing2887/cse15l-lab-reports/blob/main/should2.png?raw=true)
 The result on the right is correct.
+It should be "".
 There is a space in the middle of the link, so it is not a valid link.

+- Fixing the code
 ![fix1](https://github.com/litianqing2887/cse15l-lab-reports/blob/main/fix1.png?raw=true)
 For the MarkdownParse of our group, we should determine if there is any space in the middle of two parentheses in the while loop.